 Is Seljalandsfoss waterfall free?

 There are no fees to enter Seljalandsfoss, which is open all year round.
-In the winter, because of the icy conditions, getting on Seljalands might be tough so plan accordingly.
+Because of the icy conditions in the winter, getting on Seljalands might be tough so plan accordingly.

 How long is the walk to Seljalandsfoss?

 Seljalandsfosses hikes – 10-minute walk without stopping.
-Be careful, as the terrain can be a bit wet and sloppy at times.
+Be careful, as the terrain can sometimes be a bit wet and sloppy.